ck-raghavendra/argo-rollouts-bluegreen-demo/README.md

-# Canary deployment using Argo Rollouts
+# BlueGreen deployment using Argo Rollouts

 Repository demonstrates implementation of Canary deployment using Argo Rollouts